agendav/agendav/doc/source/admin/configuration.rst

    When logging out from AgenDAV, the URL the user will be redirected to.

    Can be left empty to redirect user to login page again.

-.. confval:: owner_permissions

-   List of DAV permissions used for the calendar owner when sharing a calendar.
-As DAV ACLs are used, when editing a calendar sharing options a full ACL has to be built with the following structure:

-   * Permissions given to the owner (this option)
-   * Permissions given to users with read-only profile (:confval:`read_profile_permissions`)
-   * Permissions given to users with read and write profile (:confval:`read_write_profile_permissions`)
-   * Permissions given to the rest of users (:confval:`default_permissions`)

-   Please, refer to your CalDAV server documentation to know which permissions does it support.

-   For DAViCal you can follow `Permissions page on DAViCal wiki
-   <http://wiki.davical.org/w/Permissions>`_.
-Default values of this option
-   will work all right for DAViCal.

-.. confval:: read_profile_permissions

-   List of DAV permissions used for users given read-only permission on a calendar.

-   .. versionadded:: 1.2.5

-.. confval:: read_write_profile_permissions

-   List of DAV permissions used for users given read and write permission on a calendar.

-   .. versionadded:: 1.2.5

-.. confval:: default_permissions

-   List of DAV permissions used for users which are not owner neither granted users when some user shares a calendar with other ones.

-   Please, refer to your CalDAV server documentation to know which permissions does it support.

-   Default value lets users just to make free/busy queries in DAViCal.

-.. confval:: share_permissions

-   .. deprecated:: 1.2.5

-   .. seealso:: See :confval:`read_profile_permissions` and
-      :confval:`read_write_profile_permissions`

 Sessions